 There are several prints, but in the best known she is looking up and away, toward a distant point, pensive and beautiful, scrubbing her shoulder with a wash cloth while Hitler looks on.
 She has turned her gaze away from him.
 As Miller would put it years later, “I washed the dirt of Dachau off in his tub.”

 That very evening, in a Berlin bunker, Hitler put a gun to his head and pulled the trigger, thus ending the reign of history’s most notorious tyrant.
-The 75th anniversary of his death is this month.
 And this photograph, as well as many others, remain evidence of Miller’s remarkable and tumultuous life, which began in Poughkeepsie in 1907.

 Taylor got to know her aunt later in life, but Miller’s wild-child reputation preceded her.
 Like her much-older aunt, Taylor attended Governor Clinton Elementary School, and recalls when a teacher pulled her aside and said, “‘I’m so glad you’re nothing like your aunt!’
 She was late getting home one day because she stopped and had her beautiful blonde hair bobbed, much to the horror of her parents.
 It was the style, so she went and did it.”
 Much has been written about childhood trauma informing adult choices, so the rape Miller endured at age 7 at the hands of a family acquaintance no doubt fueled her restlessness and tendency to self-medicate with alcohol.